KevinKGifford/book/learning/week3/lodash-drills.md

 54

 {% solution %}
-// This might be a candidate for _.reduce var result = 'not done' return result
+// This might be a candidate for _.reduce or more likely for _.max() var result = 'not done' return result